A Worker’s Comp Firm Advocating For All Types Of Workers

 Injuries can happen in all types of employment settings and are not limited to high-risk professions.
 Whether you are a blue collar laborer or a white collar professional, if you have suffered an injury in the course of your employment, you are entitled to compensation.

 At Cullen Legal, our workers’ compensation attorney can help guide you through the workers’ comp process.
 Every employee is covered by workers’ comp laws, even if you are your employer’s only employee.
 The system is designed to not place fault on either you or your employer for your injuries and to get you the care and compensation you need in order to help you recover and move forward with your life.

 With injuries a possibility at any type of job, our Bucks County firm represents all types of workers, including:

 - Nurses who have suffered a nursing injury

 - Hospital workers who have suffered a hospital worker injury

 - Drivers who have suffered a driving on-the-job injury

 - Electricians and other electrical workers

 - Office workers

 Nearly any type of injury that occurs while you are working is likely covered by workers’ comp.
-From obvious work accidents that result in neck, back and spine injuries to less obvious injuries, such as falling down the stairs while telecommuting, all are covered by the compensation system.
+From obvious work accidents that result in neck and back injuries to less obvious injuries, such as falling down the stairs while telecommuting, all are covered by the compensation system.